stefangelov/AutoCadMilling/ReadMe.txt

 To add it in Acad:
 	1. Add Your data in \\AutoCad_milling\AutoCad_milling\bin\Debug\DataInputData.xlsx .
 Use the format from the file!
-		(Must use exact file name and file format and file location this version of plugin).
+		(Must use exact file name, file format and file location in this version of plugin).
 	2. Open new drawing ACad or C3D;
 	2. Type - Netload;
 	3. Navigate to \\AutoCad_milling\AutoCad_milling\bin\Debug;